Writing Group for Those Touched by Cancer and Other Life-Threatening Illnesses

 Activites are at times playful, at times reflective.

-Light snacks provided.
+Light snacks and writing supplies are provided.
 No prior writing experience needed!

 This offering is part of the Dartmouth-Hitchcock Creative Arts Program, which includes visual art, literary arts, and music.

 I saw what you look like in a book—

 Is that correct?
 You have so much intelligence.

 You know just what you want and how you can get it.

 or simply running for office like our politicos?

 Are you our budding impulse to power, territory, and